xamarin/xamarin-macios/tools/editors/README.md

 ### Already have snippets

-You are al setup, you just need to merge the contents of the file VSCode/csharp.json with the file in "~/Library/Application Support/Code/User/snippets"
+You are all setup, you just need to merge the contents of the file VSCode/csharp.json with the file in "~/Library/Application Support/Code/User/snippets"